thomasbrunstrom/academy-serverdevelopment/corsandproxy.md

 _Bonus: Add a persistent data store for you friends, so even if the server is restared your list of friends is still there._

+_Bonus 2: Use [multer-middleware](http://expressjs.com/en/resources/middleware/multer.html) to be able to upload an image for each of your friends._

 ---

 ## Create a web page that fetches data